Federal Laws on Marijuana Crimes

 Marijuana – Schedule I Drug

 Federal law assigns every drug to a schedule which purports to determine the drugs medical value verses its potential for abuse.
-Because marijuana is classified as a Schedule I drug, the law provides that does not have an acceptable medicinal value because it is has no medical value while being highly addictive.
+Because marijuana is classified as a Schedule I drug, the law provides that does not have an acceptable medicinal value because it has no medical value while being highly addictive.

 Federal Marijuana Sentencing Law